 Long Island Crisis Center Walk 9/26/20

 Long Island Crisis Center's 12th annual "Let’s Walk, Let’s Talk . . .
 Stepping Together to Prevent Suicide Walk" is going virtual due to the impact of COVID-19.
-Instead of gathering on the Long Beach Boardwalk, we will be hosting a livestream event!
+Instead of gathering on the Long Beach Boardwalk, we will be hosted a livestream event!
 All you have to do is register to attend, and then tune in with us online on September 26 from 11:00 am – 12 noon.
 We promise that our Virtual Walk will be just as exciting and inspirational as our previous walks!

-Visit: Longislandcrisiscenter.org/thewalk for more information and to register for this event.
+Visit: Longislandcrisiscenter.org/thewalk for more information.

 Lindenhurst nonprofit gets $1.5M federal grant to aid anti-drug efforts in Babylon Town